Premier League to discuss scrapping FA Cup replays

 They were also scrapped for the third and fourth round last season.

-Neither the FA nor the EFL has offered any formal response to the prospect of their flagship competitions being altered and it is understood discussions between them and the Premier League are yet to take place.
+Neither the Football Association nor the English Football League have offered any formal response to the prospect of their flagship competitions being altered and it is understood discussions between them and the Premier League are yet to take place.

 The Champions League turns into a 36-team competition from its present 32 in 2024, with all three European competitions having a play-off to get to the last 16.